Gustavo Siviero

-Gustavo Lionel Siviero (born 13 September 1969) is an Argentine former professional footballer who played as a central defender, currently manager of Spanish club CF Intercity.
+Gustavo Lionel Siviero (born 13 September 1969) is an Argentine former professional footballer who played as a central defender.
+He is the manager of Tercera Federación club Mallorca B.

-He made 98 La Liga appearances, mainly for Mallorca but also Albacete, and began coaching in 2010, mainly in the Spanish lower levels.
+He made 98 La Liga appearances, mainly for Mallorca but also Albacete.
+He began coaching in 2010, mainly in the Spanish lower levels.

-Playing career

-Club
+Club career

 Born in Laguna Paiva, Santa Fe Province, Siviero began playing professionally with Club Atlético Colón, moving in 1991 to Colombia with América de Cali.
 After only one season, he returned to his country and joined San Lorenzo de Almagro.

 Siviero then spent two seasons apiece with Newell's Old Boys and Club Atlético Lanús, always in the Primera División.
 In summer 1998, he signed with La Liga club RCD Mallorca alongside Lanús teammate Ariel Ibagaza (another Argentine, goalkeeper Carlos Roa, had done the same move the previous campaign); possessing an Italian passport, he did not count as a non-European Union player.
-In his first year, acting as replacement for Real Madrid-bound Iván Campo, he was an undisputed starter as the Balearic Islands side narrowly missed on UEFA Champions League group stage entry; his official debut came in the first leg of the Supercopa de España, a 2–1 away win against FC Barcelona (eventual 2–2 aggregate win).
+In his first year, acting as replacement for Real Madrid-bound Iván Campo, he was an undisputed starter as the Balearic Islands side narrowly missed on UEFA Champions League group-stage entry; his official debut came in the first leg of the Supercopa de España, a 2–1 away win against FC Barcelona (eventual 2–2 aggregate victory on the away goals rule).

-In July 2002, aged 33, Siviero moved to Albacete Balompié also in Spain, reuniting with Roa, with the pair being instrumental as the Castile-La Mancha team returned to the top division in their debut season after a seven-year absence.
-After totalling only games in his last two years – with relegation befalling in 2005 – he returned to his first professional club Colón, retiring shortly after.
+In July 2002, aged 33, Siviero moved to Albacete Balompié also in Spain, reuniting with Roa, with the pair being instrumental as the Castilla–La Mancha team returned to the top division in their debut season after a seven-year absence.
+After totalling only games in his last two years – suffering relegation in 2005 – he returned to his first professional club Colón, retiring shortly after.

-International
+International career

 In 1999, Siviero was summoned by Argentina national team manager Marcelo Bielsa for a friendly with the Netherlands in Amsterdam.
 He did not make his debut there, however, and was never selected again.